Septuagint: Onomastics

 One of the main challenges, faced by translators during their work, emanated from the need to implement appropriate Greek forms for various onomastic terms, used in the Hebrew Bible.
 Most onomastic terms (toponyms, anthroponyms) of the Hebrew Bible were rendered by corresponding Greek terms that were similar in form and sounding, with some notable exceptions.

 One of those exceptions was related to a specific group of onomastic terms for the region of Aram and ancient Arameans.
 Influenced by Greek onomastic terminology, translators decided to adopt Greek custom of using "Syrian" labels as designations for Arameans, their lands and language, thus abandoning endonymic (native) terms, that were used in the Hebrew Bible.
 In the Greek translation, the region of Aram was commonly labeled as "Syria", while Arameans were labeled as "Syrians".
-Such adoption and implementation of terms that were foreign (exonymic) had far-reaching influence on later terminology related to Arameans and their lands, since the same terminology was reflected in later Latin and other translations of the Septuagint, including the English translation.
+Such adoption and implementation of terms that were foreign (exonymic) had far-reaching influence on later terminology related to Arameans and their lands, since the same terminology was reflected in later Latin and other translations of the LXX, including the English translation.

 Reflecting on those problems, American orientalist Robert W. Rogers (d.
 1930) noted in 1921: "it is most unfortunate that Syria and Syrians ever came into the English versions.
 It should always be Aram and the Aramaeans".

 English translations

 The first English translation (which excluded the apocrypha) was Charles Thomson's in 1808, which was revised and enlarged by C. A. Muses in 1954 and published by the Falcon's Wing Press.

-The Septuagint with Apocrypha: Greek and English was translated by Lancelot Brenton in 1854.
+The Septuagint with Apocrypha: Greek and English was translated by Lancelot Brenton in 1844.
 It is the traditional translation, and most of the time since its publication it has been the only one readily available.
 It has also been continually in print.
 The translation, based on the Codex Vaticanus, contains the Greek and English texts in parallel columns.
 It has an average of four footnoted, transliterated words per page, abbreviated Alex and GK.

 The Complete Apostles' Bible (translated by Paul W. Esposito) was published in 2007.
-Using the Masoretic Text in the 23rd Psalm (and possibly elsewhere), it omits the apocrypha.
+Using 𝕸 in the 23rd Psalm (and possibly elsewhere), it omits the apocrypha.

-A New English Translation of the Septuagint and the Other Greek Translations Traditionally Included Under that Title (NETS), an academic translation based on the New Revised Standard version (in turn based on the Masoretic Text) was published by the International Organization for Septuagint and Cognate Studies (IOSCS) in October 2007.
+A New English Translation of the Septuagint and the Other Greek Translations Traditionally Included Under that Title (NETS), an academic translation based on the New Revised Standard version (in turn based on 𝕸) was published by the International Organization for Septuagint and Cognate Studies (IOSCS) in October 2007.

-The Apostolic Bible Polyglot, published in 2003, features a Greek-English interlinear Septuagint.
+The Apostolic Bible Polyglot, published in 2003, features a Greek-English interlinear LXX.
 It includes the Greek books of the Hebrew canon (without the apocrypha) and the Greek New Testament; the whole Bible is numerically coded to a new version of the Strong numbering system created to add words not present in the original numbering by Strong.
 The edition is set in monotonic orthography.
 The version includes a Bible concordance and index.